Back to blog

 }

 The domain registry maintains tiered authority: .gov.au sources rank highest, followed by legal publishers, then general sources.
-This ensures our agents cite authoritative Australian legal sources rather than generic web content.
+This ensures Atlas cites authoritative Australian legal sources rather than generic web content.

 2. Domain-Specific Retrieval: Beyond Generic Embeddings